 13 July 1866: The Great Eastern steamship [above], the largest vessel afloat at that time, departed Valentia Island Co Kerry for Newfoundland on this day.
 Its task was to attempt once again to try and lay a working telegraph cable from Europe to the Americas.

 ‘It was the brainchild of American entrepreneur Cyrus Field, who made two unsuccessful attempts before finally succeeding.
 The first officer on the Great Eastern - the biggest vessel in the world at the time - was Wicklow native Captain Robert Halpin.
 While Belfast born scientist and engineer, Lord Kelvin, worked on the technical aspects of the cable.

-Prior to the laying of the Transatlantic Cable it took approximately two weeks from a message to reach North America from Europe… weather permitting as all communications were sent via boat.
+Prior to the laying of the Transatlantic Cable it took approximately two weeks for message from Europe to reach North America … weather permitting as all communications were sent via boat.

 The idea of a transatlantic cable was first proposed in 1845, but the distances and depths presented formidable problems.
 In 1856 the Atlantic Telegraph Company was registered with a capital of £350,000 (then about $1,400,000).
 On the American side Cyrus W. Field was the driving force; on the British side it was Charles Bright and brothers John and Jacob Brett.

 After so many failed attempts, the final, successful, cable was laid with virtually no problems.
 On 27 July 1866, the cable was pulled ashore at a tiny fishing village in Newfoundland known by the charming name of Heart’s Content.
 The distance was 1686 nautical miles from Valentia Island.
 The Great Eastern had averaged 120 miles a day while laying out the cable.